Key takeaways

 What is digital asset management?

-Digital asset management is the process of storing and organizing your company’s logo files, marketing collateral, pitch decks, and product photography.
-Many companies use a dedicated digital asset management (DAM) system to simplify these processes.
+Digital asset management (DAM) is the process of storing and organizing all your brand’s digital files.
+Many companies use a dedicated digital asset management system to simplify these processes.

 Let’s look at how such a solution provides a centralized and easy-to-access home for all your brand and campaign materials.

-Digital asset management software provides a comprehensive framework for accessing, organizing, and distributing content and creative assets.
+Digital asset management software provides a comprehensive content management framework for accessing, organizing, and distributing your brand assets.

 These assets — the images, videos, animations, or documents — are the essence of a functioning DAM.
 In a perfect world, the files are searchable through metadata and offer different access and user rights.